 Nicholas Latifi - Contracted until 2020

-Verdict: Although Williams have been abysmal in 2019, Russell has shown glimpses of his skill and consistency, especially in his vast out-performance of Robert Kubica.
+Verdict: Although Williams were abysmal in 2019, Russell has shown glimpses of his skill and consistency, especially in his vast out-performance of Robert Kubica.
 Latifi will offer a new challenge next year after a season serving as development driver.
 After confirming he will leave Williams, Kubica has been tipped to race in DTM and perform simulator duties for other F1 teams.

 GPFans is a multi-platform, multi-language brand dedicated to Formula One coverage.
 We bring you all the ins and outs of the sport, 24/7, everything from up-to-the-minute news and features to the latest viral stories and clips.